essensdev/burnrate/src/posts/what-is-personal-burn-rate.md

 ## What's Next?

-If you’re happy with the result you’ve got, it’s great.
+If you’re happy with the result you’ve got, that's great.
 If you’re not, probably, it’s time to re-evaluate your approach to finance.
 There are many options.
 One could find another job if possible, or start a small company.
 Maybe it’s time to think of starting a productized service, or some kind of SaaS?
 Or there’s also an option to lower the cost of living: canceling some forgotten subscriptions, stopping ordering take-out food, and so on.

 > We live in an age of infinite leverage, and the economic rewards for genuine intellectual curiosity have never been higher.
 (Naval Ravikant's [Twitter](https://twitter.com/naval/status/877321503896854528))